 Our Story

 After secondary school, Morten received an advanced degree in both Enology and Viticulture at the Ecole Nationale Supérieure d’Agronomie in Montpellier, one of the world’s top winemaking schools, and then went to work for Chateau Cos d’Estournel, a world-renown “2nd Growth” winery in the Medóc region of Bordeaux.
 In the following years, he made wine at Cordier Estates in West Texas and then the Biltmore Estate in North Carolina.
-In 1998 he went to work as Chief Winemaker for Dr. Konstantin Frank Cellars, one of the pioneers of vinifera grape growing in the Finger Lakes, located on Keuka Lake.
+In 1998 he went to work as Chief Winemaker for Dr. Konstantin Frank Cellars, one of the pioneers of vinifera grape growing in the Finger Lakes.

 As chief winemaker, Morten’s job allowed him to work with grapes from many vineyards around the region and he marveled at the terroir of some of the sites, most of which were not owned by a specific winery.
 Additionally, as he tasted other Finger Lakes wines and made wines for Dr. Konstantin Frank, he was able to assess and gauge that the grapes would be best expressed in a very dry, focused, mineral-driven style, rather than the off-dry, fruity style that was principally being produced.